yoshinorin/RedmineUserImport/README.md

 # Characterset

-I confirmed only UTF-8.
-(CSV and database)
+CSV file's characterset have to UTF-8.

 # Execute